TheVikta/alx-system_engineering-devops/0x00-shell_basics/README.md

 The listing should be alpha ordered except for the directories . and .. which should be listed at the very beginning Only digits and letters are used to sorrt; Digits should come first The listing should end with a new line

+school.mgc
+The script is a school magic file that can be used with the command file to detect school data files.
+School data files always contain the string SCHOOL at offset 0